LloydThinks/CSC105/Excel Project/Lab1.md

     <img src="img/lab1_result.png" width=600/>
 </div>

-Your Excel sheet should meet the following criteria, future week's labs will depend this deliverable:
+Your Excel sheet should meet the following criteria, future week's labs will depend on this deliverable:

 * Record the following data points (in order):
     1. Date (in ISO format: yyyy-mm-dd)